desmccarter/ladywood/README.md

 }
 ```

-The above sample page class is one representation of the Google Search page.
+The above GoogleSearchPage class can then be used to test Google Search (by searching for *Cheese*):

 ```java
 package org.openqa.selenium.example;